tapeau/CSNETWK.file-exchange-system/README.md

 - John Lorenzo Tapia
 - Daniel Cedric Argamosa

-## Running the program
+## Running the server
-1. Ensure the three .java files are in one folder, then compile them
+1. Ensure these two .java files are in one folder, then compile them
 ```
-javac FileExchangeSystem_Client.java
 javac FileExchangeSystem_Server.java
 javac FileExchangeSystem_Connection.java
 ```